DeepakVats123/DeepakVats123/README.md

 # Hey !!
 Great to see you here!  :-)

 ### <div>
-Dynamic and detail-oriented Full Stack Web Developer with hands-on experience in building responsive, user-centric applications using modern technologies such as Next.js, React, JavaScript & TypeScript.
+Dynamic & detail-oriented Full Stack Web Developer with hands-on experience in building responsive, user-centric applications using modern technologies such as Next.js, React, JavaScript & TypeScript.
 Proficient in front-end development with HTML5, CSS3, and CSS frameworks like